ndexbio/gsoc_llm/README.md

 # Large Language Model-based creation of knowledge graph from a publication
 This project proposes the development of a Python web application that utilizes Large Language Models (LLMs) for extracting, transforming, and visualizing molecular interaction networks from scientific literature.
 This project is leveraging LLMs' advanced natural language processing capabilities, the application will interpret complex academic texts to construct interaction graphs.
 These results would be uploaded to the Network Data Exchange (NDEx) platform, enabling researchers to manage and visualize biological data more effectively.
+Key deliverables include:
+1. An interactive Python web app for document processing and extraction of interactions using LLMs.
+2. Benchmarking of results gotten from LLM with results gotten from other sources to evaluate the performance of the LLM.
+3. Seamless integration with the NDEx API for data management and graph visualization using Cytoscape.

 # Current Project Stage